karolwjck/mesa-boltzmann-wealth-model/README.md

 # mesa-boltzmann-wealth-model
 [Mesa](https://github.com/projectmesa/mesa) is a Python framework for [agent-based modeling](https://en.wikipedia.org/wiki/Agent-based_model).

 ## How it works?
-The tutorial model is a very simple simulated agent-based economy, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002].
-The rules of our tutorial model:
+This model is a very simple simulated agent-based economy, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002].
+The rules of this model are as follows:

 1. There are some number of agents.
 2. All agents begin with 1 unit of money.